hz658832/hz658832.github.io/_posts/2025-03-22-why-babbling.md

 And that’s exactly why I want to start blogging: to share those **memories**, and to talk about the **problems** and the **inconsistency** we encounter in research, work, and life.

-I’m not sure if you’ve had the same experiences as I have. but what I’m certain of is that you’ll find some joy and inspiration in my blog. :smile:
+I’m not sure if you’ve had the same experiences as I have. but what I’m certain of is that you’ll find some joy and inspiration in my blog.
+Or even better, share your comments and insights. :smile:

 ## What can you expect from my blog?